 Rabobank is a relative newcomer to Australia banking, only opening for business in 2007.
-It's a historical institution though, beginning in the Netherlands in 1895 as an agricultural bank.
-To this day, agriculture underpins Rabobank's business - in Australia it doesn't write home loans or personal loans, focusing entirely on agribusiness lending.
+It's a historical institution though, originating in the Netherlands in 1895 as an agricultural bank.
+To this day, agriculture underpins Rabobank's business.
+In Australia, it doesn't issue home loans or personal loans, focusing entirely on agribusiness lending.

-Those loans need funding though, and Rabobank's relevance to consumers not involved in farming comes from its range of deposit products.
+However, these loans need funding, and Rabobank's relevance to consumers not involved in farming comes from its range of deposit products.
 Rabobank has consistently offered highly competitive rates to savings account and term deposit customers in recent times.
 Here's what to know.

 Rabobank has three savings account products currently available, along with several term deposit options.
 These products are also available to SMSFs, although rates may vary.